Panthers vs. Hurricanes: Odds, total, moneyline - Stanley Cup Semifinals Game 3

 Panthers vs. Hurricanes Stanley Cup Semifinals Game 3: Odds, total, moneyline and other Vegas lines

-Game 3 of the Stanley Cup Semifinals at BB&T Center on Monday, May 22 showcases the Florida Panthers and the Carolina Hurricanes meeting at 8:00 PM ET on TNT.
+Game 3 of the Stanley Cup Semifinals on Monday will see the Florida Panthers host the Carolina Hurricanes, starting at 8:00 PM ET on TNT.
 The Panthers are up 2-0.
-Oddsmakers favor the Panthers in this matchup, giving them -110 odds on the moneyline against the Hurricanes (-110).
+The Panthers are listed with -110 odds on the moneyline against the Hurricanes (-110).

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.
 Click here to sign up!